 Sumo is the national sport of Japan, and seeing it live is a pretty incredible experience.
 There are three big sumo tournaments in Tokyo each year in January, May, and September.
 Each one lasts for just over two weeks, meaning there are 45 days a year where it’s possible to see sumo live.

 If you can’t catch a sumo tournament, perhaps you can attend a baseball game.
 Baseball – it’s not just for Americans!
 The Yomiuri Giants play at the Tokyo Dome.
 The games are a lot of fun and with the season lasting from March to September, there are plenty of chances to catch one.
+No matter which Japanese city you stay in, there will 2 big fat blokes scrapping somewhere.

 6. Go for a walk in the park